AbhiXverse/Solidity-journey/Day 02/Ethereum 101.md

 - Ethereum uses asymmetric cryptography for digital signatures (not for encryption)
 - Digital Signature Algorithm used: ECDSA (Elliptic Curve Digital Signature Algorithm)
-- Elliptic Curve Cryptography (ECC): A method of public-key cryptography using mathematical propert
+- Elliptic Curve Cryptography (ECC): A method of public-key cryptography using mathematical properties of elliptic curves
+- Curve used: SECP-256K1 (same as Bitcoin)
+- Keys:
+    - Private key: A 256-bit random number,